AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 ---

+Variables should always specify a type upon declaration.
+	+ Variables should be initialized on declaration only if a default value is logical.
+	  For example, if the variable is assigned several lines down by a function that checks for validity and there is no possible branch operation or attempted use of the variable before this assignment, the initial declaration does not need to be initialized.
+	+ Type should not be specified on subsequent assignments.
++ The `typedef` keyword should be used when defining enumerations.

+---

 Constants should not use `#define` statements.
 A `const` or enumeration should be used instead.

 ---

 Enumerations should be used whenever they make sense.

-+ The `typedef` keyword should be used.
 + If only two states exist, an enumeration should still be used unless the value is a boolean.
 	+ For example, "Motor_Direction" should be an enumeration, and "Motor_Enabled" a boolean.
 In this example, the use of an enumeration could be avoided by renaming "Motor_Direction" to "Motor_Forward".
 However, this should not be done as the name "Motor_Forward" implies the motor is also enabled.

 #Documentation and Comments